 Half a dozen par threes and the tiny 82 yard fourth has to get a mention, a super backdrop but you dare not miss this slender table top green or scorecard embarrassment could well await.

-Fantastic golf hole though and we look forward to seeing it in full summer bloom and how we fare then, as is the case with it all really.
 A beautiful golfing spot and a worthy member of a clutch of High Peak based golf courses that usually winter better than most due to their peat based heathland terrain and always look stunning.